Robert-van-Engelen/Forth500/manual.md

     -1 123 123 OK[3]

-where `TRUE` pushes -1, `123` pushes 123, `DUP` duplicates the TOS and `.S` shows the stack values.  `OK[3]` indicates that currently there are three values on the stack.
-Also when debugging words, it helps to use `.S` to see what's currently on the stack.
+where `TRUE` pushes -1, `123` pushes 123, `DUP` duplicates the TOS and `.S` shows the stack values.
+It helps to use `.S` to see what's currently on the stack when debugging.  `OK[3]` indicates that currently there are three values on the stack.
+This may also show as `OK[3 1]` for example, when there is one floating point value on the floating point stack.

 You can spread the code over multiple lines.
 It does not matter if you hit ENTER at the end or if you hit ENTER to input more than one line.

+When an error occurred, an error message will be shown and a blinking cursor will appear:

+    1 0 / 2 + . ↲
+    1 0 / <error -10

+Press the left or right cursor key to edit the last line.
+For a description of the standard Forth error codes, see [exceptions](#exceptions).

-To clear the stack, type `CLEAR`:
+To clear the stacks, type `CLEAR`:

     CLEAR ↲
     OK[0]